Skip to content

 What does the Bible say about drugs like weed or smoking tobacco?

 The Bible doesn’t say anything about marijuana specifically, nor really anything about nicotine, tobacco, or the like.
-Because of that, very simply, we can’t say that the Bible says anything against (or for) any practices like this.
-We have to instead infer whether or not smoking any particular thing is in keeping with a Christian way of life.
+Because of that, very simply, we can’t say that the Bible says anything for or against these practices.
+Instead, we must infer whether smoking any particular thing is in keeping with a Christian way of life.

 Tobacco Inn - painting by Adriaen Brouwer - 1630

-Most arguments against the use of cigarettes or marijuana in the Bible are these exact kind of inferences, but they tend to be very weak in that they could be used to apply to smoking but could just as easily be applied to many other things.
+Most arguments against the use of cigarettes or marijuana in the Bible are these exact kind of inferences, but they tend to be very weak.
+Typically, they could apply to smoking, but could just as easily apply to other things.

-It’s true that there are many things that are unhealthy for you, and we should want, as much as possible, to take care of ourselves as much as we can, but the reality is that, no matter what we do, every single one of us is going to die.
-The over-obsession over healthy living, of living as long as possible, is a kind of distraction from the most important goal of a Christian’s life, which is to die well in preparation for the age to come and return of Christ.
-This is more important than living a long life or even a healthy life, since length of days or quality of life don’t actually do anything to solve the problem of the inevitability of death.
-I myself eat very healthy, work out regularly, and take a great deal of concern for my health, but not because I think it makes me more holy in itself or that living longer is somehow more Christian.
+It’s true that there are many things that are unhealthy, and we should want, as much as possible, to take care of ourselves as much as we can.
+The reality, however, is that no matter what we do, every single one of us is going to die.
+An over-obsession with healthy living or living as long as possible is a distraction from the most important goal of a Christian life, which is to die well in preparation for the age to come and the return of Christ.
+This goal is more important than living a long life or even a healthy life, since length of days or quality of life don’t actually solve the inevitability of death.
+I myself eat very healthily, work out regularly, and care for my body, but not because I think it makes me more holy or that living longer is somehow more Christian.

 Christians have always viewed addiction as sin.

-What should we consider, therefore, when evaluating what sorts of behaviors to engage in?
-There are a few factors that I personally look for.
+What should we consider, therefore, when evaluating which behaviors to engage in or avoid?
+There are a few factors that to look for.
 Addiction is the main one.
 Many substances are addictive, and Christians have always viewed addiction as sin.
-One of the ancient Christian definitions of sin, in fact, is as a kind of slavery: if you aren’t in control of yourself, if you can’t control your anger, irritability, or emotions without a chemical habit, then this is the very definition of slavery, and you are less human to the degree that this is the case.
+In fact, one of the ancient Christian definitions of sin is as a kind of slavery: if you aren’t in control of yourself, if you can’t control your emotions without a chemical habit, then you are a slave to your emotions.
+Further, insofar as it is human to have the mind rule the body and the emotions, slavery to the emotions dehumanizes us.

 Addicts in an opium den - Wimbush - 1889